 IMPORTANT NOTES WHEN MAKING CREAMY BUTTERCREAM FROSTING:

-- This buttercream frosting is smooth, creamy and deliciously chocolatey.
+- This keto buttercream frosting is smooth, creamy and deliciously chocolatey.
 What I love is how adaptable and forgiving it is depending on your dietary preferences.

 - Use any powdered low carb sweetener (or paleo friendly if you’re not following a low carb diet) of your choice.
 We use powdered monk fruit but powdered Swerve / erythritol should be easily interchangeable.